 He declared himself and, moved by his words, the girl fell in love too.

-Very soon, the girl discovered that the boy had to return to his country, where there were wife and children waiting for him.
-One night, crazy for the humiliation, the girl killed the boy, cut his head and made a vase out of it.
+Very soon, the girl discovered that the boy had to return to his country, where there were wives and children waiting for him.
+One night, crazy for the humiliation, the girl killed the boy, cut his head, and made a vase out of it.
 She planted a seed of basil which grew strong and perfumed thanks to the tears she used to shed every night.

 The girl’s neighbors soon became envious of her beautiful vase and started to make terracotta vases with human features.